minlee37/minlee37.github.io/index.md

 Making accurate predictions of particulate matter (PM) is a crucial task as PM is considered to have the strongest correlation with the effects of cardiovascular disease.
 In this project, I have used Python to build Machine Learning models based on multi-layer perceptron (MLP) and long short-term memory (LSTM) to predict PM levels.

 Figure 1.
-PM10 between Jan 19 - Dec 21 by year and months
+PM10 between Jan 19 - Dec 21 by year and month

 <img src="images/pm_by_year_months.png?raw=true"/>